huggingface/pytorch-image-models/README.md

 All development and testing has been done in Conda Python 3 environments on Linux x86-64 systems, specifically Python 3.6.x and 3.7.x.
 Little to no care has been taken to be Python 2.x friendly and I don't plan to support it.
 If you run into any challenges running on Windows, or other OS, I'm definitely open to looking into those issues so long as it's in a reproducible (read Conda) environment.

-PyTorch versions 1.0 and 1.1 have been tested with this code.
+PyTorch versions 1.2 and 1.3.1 have been tested with this code.

 I've tried to keep the dependencies minimal, the setup is as per the PyTorch default install instructions for Conda:
 ```
 conda create -n torch-env
 conda activate torch-env
-conda install -c pytorch pytorch torchvision cudatoolkit=10.0
+conda install -c pytorch pytorch torchvision cudatoolkit=10
+conda install pyyaml
 ```

 ### Pip